What you will need to play

 -

-Dice of different number of faces, colour and/or size to your handfuls of ordinary dice.
+Dice of a different size, colour and/or number of faces to your handfuls of ordinary dice.

 -